Optimal Phase-Insensitive Force Sensing with Non-Gaussian States

-where $\hamiltonian(\Time)$ drives coherent dynamics, $\Time$ is dimensionless time, and collapse operators $\Coll_{1}$ and $\Coll_{2}$ correspond to deexcitation and excitation, respectively.
+where we work in a frame rotating with oscillator's free dynamics, $\Time$ is dimensionless time, and collapse operators $\Coll_{1}$ and $\Coll_{2}$ correspond to deexcitation and excitation, respectively, and $\DensityMatrix (\Time = 0)$ has been prepared for the purpose of sensing.
 Such a model describes decoherence in mechanical systems, both clamped~\cite{Yang2024} and levitated~\cite{Gonzalez-Ballestero2019}, and in optical or microwave cavities~\cite{Liu2024}.
-To study early-time decoherence, we set $\hamiltonian(\Time)=0$, allowing an exact solution~\cite{Fujii2013} in the limit $\PhotonLossCoeff \ThermalOccupation \Time \ll 1$,
+We approximate the joint action of noisy evolution and displacement by applying the displacement after the noisy dynamics, since it only weakly perturbs the state and may represent either a continuous force or a momentum kick.
+We aim to study the decoherence susceptibility of the probe state, so we consider the limit $\SmallTimeBar = \PhotonLossCoeff \ThermalOccupation \Time \ll 1$~\cite{Fujii2013}, yielding